 - Requiring the taxpayer to certify that previous failures to comply were due to non-willful conduct.

 - Waiving of all late filing and FBAR penalties for US taxpayers living abroad.

 The last change is the most significant.
-So many expats are hesitant to come forward out of fear of the financial ramifications.
-With this change, worries about excessive penalties are gone!
+Previously, many expats were hesitant to come forward out of fear of the financial ramifications.
+With this change, worries about excessive penalties disappeared!

 In order to file under this program, it must be clear that your lack of filing was non-willful—meaning, you honestly had no idea you were supposed to file (and many expats are legitimately in this position).
 You need to sign a statement certifying your innocence.
 While it may seem like a no-brainer to sign that document, it’s important that you are being truthful.